 Will there be a discount through Providence to purchase an iPad?

-No. Apple does not provide discounts for families to purchase iPads through school.
+No. Apple does not provide discounts for families to purchase iPads through schools.
 However, Apple does now offer discounts of $20-30 for iPads purchased through their Education Store website.

 Who pays for the apps and e-books?

 The family will be responsible for the purchase of the apps and e-books when needed.

 What is the average cost of an app or book?

 I have more than one student.
 Will I have to purchase apps for every iPad?

 No. With Family Sharing, up to six people in your family can share each other’s iTunes, iBooks and App Store purchases without sharing accounts.
 Parents can manage purchases from the primary account and approve child spending.
-(Addtional information here)
+(Additional information here)